coinjinja/coinview-python-sdk/README.md

 Using a dApp developed in just two days, tokens were released exclusive for the event.
 Attendees were able to use them for purchasing goods and voting for their favorite panel speakers.

-Here are source code for the [frontend](https://github.com/coinjinja/demo-voting) and [server](https://github.com/coinjinja/coinview-python-sdk/blob/master/demo_app/controller/votes.py).
+Here are source codes for the [frontend](https://github.com/coinjinja/demo-voting) and [server](https://github.com/coinjinja/coinview-python-sdk/blob/master/demo_app/controller/votes.py).